gruz/cv/README.md

 | Voyager   | 6    | 2019 | 2019     |
 | OctoberCMS| 2    | 2019 | 2019     |

-> Some clever words to look cooler
+> Some clever words to look cooler but of zero weight

 | Skill name| Level| Since| Last used|
 |-----------|------|------|----------|